cross-seed/cross-seed.org/docs/tutorials/linking.md

     -   This will present as cross-seeded torrents with missing files errors in your torrent client which you can then bulk delete
 -   You prefer errors over accidentally silently copying data

-### Reflink

-A reflink works similarly to hardlinks until data is written to it.
-Instead of modifying both files, only the new data is overwritten on the targeted file.
-This means a reflink with a file starts out identical but can diverge over time if either is modified.
-This has the same restrictions as [`hardlink`](#hardlink).

-#### When to use reflinks

--   Your filesystem supports it
--   You want to cross seed the rare files that differ between trackers.
-Any differences between these two files will not affect the other while still sharing the indentical parts.